-- 3.4 Planning policy documents comprise a mix of statutory documents such as the Local Plan and any Neighbourhood Plans, together with any Supplementary Planning Documents and other local development documents.
-These are supported by various reports, technical studies and research, which form the 'evidence base' for policies. - 3.5 The Council's Local Development Scheme (LDS) provides a programme for the production of Development Plan Documents and associated documents.
+- 2.4 Planning policy documents comprise a mix of statutory documents such as the Local Plan and any Neighbourhood Plans, together with any Supplementary Planning Documents and other local development documents.
+These are supported by various reports, technical studies and research, which form the 'evidence base' for policies. - 2.5 The Council's Local Development Scheme (LDS), which was updated in August 2023, provides a programme for the production of Development Plan Documents and associated documents.
 The LDS is the starting point for finding out what the timetable is for the local plan and other documents and to see key dates for decisions and public involvement.
 The LDS is updated on a regular basis as required.
-Changes to the LDS will be considered by the Council's Cabinet/Local Plan Committee and the final version published on the Council's website.
-The existence of a revised LDS will be further publicised through the local plan newsletter circulation.
+Changes to the LDS will be considered by the Council's Cabinet. - 2.6 The local authority is required to follow procedures in the creation and adoption of statutory planning policy documents.
+Technical data and reports that are typically not subject to consultation make up a large portion of the evidence base.
+However, there may be some consultation or public participation when the evidence is based on surveys or input from specific groups.
+Parish Plans and other papers created by the community may also be used as background data when preparing plans.
+On the Council's website, any documents used as evidence should be viewable.